Polynomial system solving, sparse/toric elimination theory, structured matrices. Resultants reduce system solving to linear algebra.

 Geometric modelling of β-barrels and detection of the transmembrane region of a β-barrel transmembrane protein.

-The geometric modelling algorithm combines a non-linear least square minimization method and a genetic algorithm in order to find the characteristics (axis, radius) of a shape with axial symmetry which best models a β-barrel.
-The transmembrane region is detected by profiling the external residues of the β-barrel along its axis in terms of hydrophobicity and existence of aromatic and charged residues.
+Given a PDB file, the transmembrane region is detected by profiling the external residues of the β-barrel along its axis in terms of hydrophobicity and existence of aromatic and charged residues.

 It analyzes the solvent and its contacts with proteins